mcci-catena/Catena-Sketches/catena4450m101_sensor/README.md

 ### Deep sleep and USB

 When the Catena 4450 is in deep sleep, the USB port will not respond to cable attaches.
-However, the PC may see that a device is attached, and complain that it is malfunctioning.
-This sketch does not normally use deep sleep, so you might not see this problem.
-But if you do, unplug the cable, unplug the battery, then plug in the cable.
-A simple change (described above as **Disabling USB Sleep (Optional)**) will disable deep sleep altogether, which may make things easier.
+When the 4450 wakes up, it will connect to the PC while it is doing its work, then disconnect to go back to sleep.

+While disconnected, you won't be able to select the COM port for the board from the Arduino UI.
+And depending on the various operatingflags settings, even after reset, you may have trouble catching the board to download a sketch before it goes to sleep.

+The workaround is to "double tap" the reset button.
 As with any Feather M0, double-pressing the RESET button will put the Feather into download mode.
 To confirm this, the red light will flicker rapidly.
 You may have to temporarily change the download port using `Tools`>`Port`, but once the port setting is correct, you should be able to download no matter what state the board was in.

 ### gitboot.sh and the other sketches

-The sketches in other directories in this tree are for engineering use at MCCI. `git-boot.sh` does not necessarily install all the required libraries needed for building them.
-However, all the libraries should be available from https://github.com/mcci-catena/.
+The sketches in other directories in this tree are for engineering use at MCCI.
+The `git-repos.dat` file in this directory does not necessarily install all the required libraries needed for building the other directories.
+However, all the libraries should be available from https://github.com/mcci-catena/; and we are working on getting `git-repos.dat` files in every sub-directory.